adopted-ember-addons/ember-data-factory-guy/README.md

   helper, since the premise for that helper is to setup an isolated container with the minimal requirements ( that model ) loaded.*

- *But FactoryGuy needs the application to startup in order to load the factories, and setup the store.
-  Also, if you have many relationships, it's tedious to "needs: []" them all, to get them imported.
+ *But, you need to startup the application ( for reasons stated above ), and if you have many relationships, it's tedious to "needs: []" them all, to get them imported.
   Furthermore you don't want a model handed to you, you want to make your own, which is the whole point of factory guy.*